harmony-one/h/progress/gheis-mohammadi.md

+# 2025-10-4 Sat:

+Last week we finalized the **Q4 plan** and completed preparations for the upcoming release.
+I have already started working on preparing **stream sync for mainnet**, focusing on ensuring stability and performance.
+On the testnet side, we are investigating the last remaining issues before a full rollout.
+To get a cleaner foundation, we deployed a fresh dev branch across all devnet nodes after removing PR 4915, which had left the branch broken and messy.
+From here, we are monitoring stream sync closely and continuing to fine-tune performance.

+We are also studying how to **integrate trusted nodes** into the list of connected peers.
+The goal is to make the selection mechanism **fair and somewhat randomized**, preventing overload on specific DNS nodes while still providing resilient and reliable sync paths.

+Additionally, I investigated an issue with the **block insertion and block download manager**.
+It seems that in rare cases, a block stage might complete partially without raising an error.
+This results in errors where a stage attempts to fetch block details while the block is either incomplete, not downloaded properly, or possibly deleted before being accessed.
+The behavior points to either a race condition or an exceptional corner case that still needs deeper debugging and validation.

+---

 🦂 Q4 2025 Plan

 * **Stream Sync Mainnet Rollout:** Launch stream sync on mainnet with server enabled by default and client configurable.
 The rollout will be fully backward compatible and require no hardfork.